How Often Do HCG Levels Rise? | Essential Insights

 The Typical Rise of HCG Levels

 After conception, HCG levels begin to rise significantly.
 Typically, these levels double every 48 to 72 hours during the first few weeks of pregnancy.
-Here’s a general overview of what to expect regarding HCG levels:
+Clarification: Once β-HCG values climb above roughly 6 000 mIU/mL, the doubling time naturally lengthens to about 96 hours; after 8–11 weeks, levels usually plateau before gradually falling.

 Weeks Since Last Menstrual Period (LMP) Typical HCG Levels (mIU/mL)